joncampbell123/dosbox-x/NOTES/PC-98 INT DCh/MS-DOS 5.00 boot144.md

         CALL FAR WORD PTR cs:[014F]     ; <- ???
 Pointer so far has been either 0000:0000 or FFFF:FFFF
         POP BX, AX
         return
+    ; ^ NOTE: Not sure, but this may be a call into HIMEM.SYS (XMS), in which case AH = 5 means Local Enable A20

 --